-Attach the 'D' handle to the side of the post using all 4 of the M12x70 bolts, washers, and lock nuts as shown below.
+Attach the 'D' handle to the side of the post using all 4 of the M12 x 70 bolts, washers, and lock nuts as shown below.
+Be sure to attach the water line bracket as shown below.
 These bolts can be tightened.